Legal requirements for tourism businesses

 As a matter of good practice, you should be as open as possible with guests about telephone charges.

-Where bedroom telephones are installed, you should indicate clearly typical usage rates.
+You should indicate clearly typical usage rates for bedroom telephones.
 These should include examples of costs per unit and length of time that unit represents.

 You should display charges for: